 Do not stare at lepers, and if you speak to them, let there be a distance of a spear between you and them.

 In his commentary upon the Musnad, Shu’ayb al-Arnā’uṭ states after the tradition is cited: ‘Its isnād is weak (ḍaef).’
 In particular, the narrator, al-Faraj ibn Faḍala, is known to be ḍaef, as explained by Ibn Ḥajar in al-Taqrib.
-Ibn Ḥazm’s judgement is regards him as matruk [see al-Muḥalla, Issue 1566, Vol. 7].
+Ibn Ḥazm’s judgement is more critical, regarding him as matruk [al-Muḥalla, Issue 1566, Vol. 7, p.
+561].
 Commenting in the book of Fitan relating to the weak narration of the 15 afflictions, (purportedly narrated upon the authority of Ali, that the Prophet peace be upon him said: ‘When my Ummah does fifteen things, the afflictions will occur in it…’) Abu Esa al-Tirmidhi says: ‘And al-Faraj ibn Faḍāla was criticised by some of the people of ḥadith and (classified as) weak due to his poor memory.’

 A shorter narration appears in the Sunan of Ibn Mājah, on this occasion not to continually look at those who have leprosy:

 حدثنا عبد الرحمن بن إبراهيم حدثنا عبد الله بن نافع عن ابن أبي الزناد ح وحدثنا علي بن أبي الخصيب حدثنا وكيع عن عبد الله بن سعيد بن أبي هند جميعا عن محمد بن عبد الله بن عمرو بن عثمان عن أمه، فاطمة بنت الحسين عن ابن عباس أن النبي صلى الله عليه وسلم قال لا تديموا النظر إلى المجذومين